 However, every general expression in the Qur'an must have a boundary.
 Well, whether this animal is in the restricted category or not.
 Such as khobaits, containing dangers, etc. And that needs further study.
 In addition, the halal nature of the animal can also be viewed from the "Thobi'ah As-Salimah" side.
 That is a good human instinct, whether it can accept to consume animals such as lizards, or not.
 Indeed, the "Khobaits" or disgusting category is subjective and very relative.
 Because it's disgusting for someone, maybe not for others.

-So, as a parameter of “Khobaits”, according to Imam Abu Hanifah, it is an animal commonly consumed by Arabs.
+So, as a parameter of “Khobaits”, according to Imam Abu Hanifah, it is an animal commonly consumed by Arab aristocrats.
 So if the Arab aristocrats do not want to consume it, then it is considered as “Khobaits”.

 While using or eating it for medicine, it must first be understood as an individual case.
 The person in question really had tried to find and use drugs that were possible, but it was not successful.
 It is feared that the disease will become more severe, so using or consuming lizards as medicine.
 So that can be called the condition of “Dhorurot”, or “Haajiyaat”, very needed.